Kitware/CMake/Help/manual/ctest.1.rst

 ``-S <script>, --script <script>``
  Execute a dashboard for a configuration.

- This option tells ctest to load in a configuration script which sets a number of parameters such as the binary and source directories.
+ This option tells CTest to load in a configuration script which sets a number of parameters such as the binary and source directories.
- Then ctest will do what is required to create and run a dashboard.
+ Then CTest will do what is required to create and run a dashboard.
  This option basically sets up a dashboard and then runs ``ctest -D`` with the appropriate options.